botswana-harvard/getresults-astm/README.md

 We expect the order identifier to be in the output and matched to an existing order in the database.

+Missing data items, such as UTESTID's, can be created on the fly to avoid disruption in data flow.
+However creating fake orders, aliquots, receive records and patient records is not ideal.

+Unless the dispatcher class attribute create_dummy_data=True, missing data items in the receiving database will cause an exception.

 Run the server

     # host = '192.168.1.1'